dwarakanathvarunkumar/dwarakanathvarunkumar/README.md

 <br />

-hi, i'm [Dwarakanath Varunkumar A](http://dwaraka.tech/), a passionate self-taught full stack web developer and a freelance software engineer from india. my passion for software lies with dreaming up ideas and making them come true with elegant interfaces. i take great care in the experience, architecture, and code quality of the things I build.
+hi, i'm [Dwarakanath Varunkumar A](http://dwaraka.tech/), a passionate self-taught full stack web developer and a freelance software engineer from india. my passion for software lies with dreaming up ideas and making them come true with elegant interfaces. i take great care in the experience, architecture, and code quality of the things I build.<br>
-I am a Product Design Engineer, Have Successfully creaded various NPD (tangable and non tangale Products) i am also an open-source enthusiast . i learned a lot from the open-source community and i love how collaboration and knowledge sharing happened through open-source.
+I am a Product Design Engineer, Have Successfully creaded various NPD (tangible and non tangible Products) i am also an open-source enthusiast . i learned a lot from the open-source community and i love how collaboration and knowledge sharing happened through open-source.

 <img align="Center" alt="GIF" src="https://github.com/dwarakanathvarunkumar/dwarakanathvarunkumar/blob/main/code.gif?raw=true" width="500" height="450" />